IndieCoderMM/next-portfolio/README.md

 ## 🧩 Customization

 All page content can be modified in the `/config/content/` folder.
-It includes:

-Just edit the files – no need to dig into components unless you want to.
+_No need to dig into components unless you want to._

 ## 📝 Content Management (Sanity)